How to Speed Up a Squarespace Website (2026 Guide) – 13 Easy Fixes

 Make Your Website Load Faster on All Devices

-Using the right type of fonts for your website is important for faster site loading time and a good browsing experience.
-Always, use common fonts that are default, pre-installed or publicly downloadable so that resources do not load extra fonts on the browsers.
+Using the right type of fonts for your website is important for faster loading time and a good browsing experience.
+Always use common fonts that are default, pre-installed, or publicly downloadable so that resources do not load extra fonts on the browsers.
 This helps your site load faster and improves compatibility.

 You can also employ Google Fonts for simplicity.
 To get better control, please consider using the font-display property that ensures your content is visible as soon as possible, even if the fonts are not yet fully loaded.
 The use of a single static font family also results in less delay in page loading as well.